zedseven/bch/README.md

 # bch
-An implementation of Bose–Chaudhuri–Hocquenghem codes and error-checking in Go.
+An implementation of Bose-Chaudhuri-Hocquenghem codes and error-checking in Go.